scikit-hep/awkward/docs/reference/ak.behavior.rst

 .. code-block:: python

-    def _string_broadcast(layout, offsets):
+    def _string_broadcast(array, offsets):
-        # layout:  an ak.layout.Content object
+        # array:  an ak.Array object
-        # offsets: an ak.layout.Index of offsets to match
+        # offsets: an ak.Array of offsets to match
         #
-        # should return: an ak.layout.Content object of the broadcasted result
+        # should return: an ak.layout.Content or ak.Array object of the broadcasted result
         ...

     awkward.behavior["__broadcast__", "string"] = _string_broadcast